 basic rack for setting up anchors (including long slings)

 prussik loops

 helmet

 Gardening kit: gardening gloves

 small trowel (for ledges/flat holds)

 a patio knife (for narrow cracks / a nut key will work nearly as well)

-small nylon bristle bush (for cleaning away dirt and soil)
+small nylon bristle bush (for cleaning away dirt and soil).

+A small pruning saw might be found useful

 Anything which you bring for gardening and cleaning on abseil should have an attachment loop of some kind so it can be clipped to your harness with a krab.
 Don't worry if you don't have everything on the list above.
-We will have goggles, gardening gloves, few trowels, patio knives and brushes for you to borrow on the day.
+We will have goggles, gardening gloves, trowels, patio knives and brushes for you to borrow on the day.